Multi-shot Temporal Event Localization: a Benchmark: MUSES Dataset

 \subsection{Data Collection}

-\textbf{Category Selection.}~25 categories are chosen according to the occurrence frequency in drama, the difficulty of recognizing and the audience appeal, including \textit{conversation, quarrel, crying, fight, drinking, eating, telephone conversation, horse riding, hugging, stroll, driving, chasing, gunfight, modern meeting, speech, ancient meeting, kissing, war, playing an instrument, dance, (human) flying, cooking, singing, bike riding}, and \textit{desk work}.
+\textbf{Category Selection.}~25 categories are chosen according to the occurrence frequency in drama, the difficulty of recognizing, and the audience appeal, including \textit{conversation, quarrel, crying, fight, drinking, eating, telephone conversation, horse riding, hugging, stroll, driving, chasing, gunfight, modern meeting, speech, ancient meeting, kissing, war, playing an instrument, dance, (human) flying, cooking, singing, bike riding}, and \textit{desk work}.
 Some categories also appear in existing datasets (\eg,~ActivityNet-1.3~\cite{caba2015activitynet}), most of which are daily-life actions such as \textit{drinking}.
 In addition, we include some events that are rare in daily life but common in dramas, such as \textit{gunfight}, and \textit{war}.

 \textbf{Data Collection.}~We begin with the drama database hosted by an online video sharing platform, where each drama is tagged with the genre, such as ``romance", ``action", ``crime", ``comedy", ``fantasy", ``war", ``life", ``sports", and ``science fiction".
-For each genre, we first exclude those dramas with a small number of views or of a low resolution, then randomly select some representative dramas to ensure diversity.
-The 500 dramas contain 1,003 episodes that cover various years of production, genres, directors and actors, and also convey stories of different periodic eras.
+For each genre, we first exclude those dramas with a small number of views or of a low resolution, then randomly select dramas to ensure diversity.
+The 500 selected dramas contain 1,003 episodes that cover various years of production, genres, directors and actors, and also convey stories of different periodic eras.

-\textbf{Annotation Rules.}~The annotation of an instance is given as a set of the start time, the end time and the category.
+\textbf{Annotation.}~The annotation of an instance is given as a set of the start time, the end time, and the category.
 Our annotation team is composed of 6 experienced annotators.
 The annotators are trained for a week before the formal annotation.
-To guarantee the quality, two experts review the annotations provided by the annotators every week.
+To guarantee the quality, each video is labeled by at least two annotators.
+Two experts review the annotations provided by the annotators every week and resolve possible inconsistencies between different annotations.
 The whole annotation process lasts for 3 months.

 Two noteworthy comments should be made here.
 First, as the motivation of this work reveals, an event may go through a series of shots, and sometimes the event is invisible or occluded during the shot cuts.
 For example, a shot of the audience may be inserted between two shots of a \textit{dance} event.
 We ask the annotation team to preserve the completeness of the \textit{dance} instance in this case.